WetwireStudios/docs/s7-tfar.md

  > LR CH1: `51`
  Because he is in Spartan `1`

+**Note about LR Radios**

+Infantrymen are not implicitly required to carry one, often opting for lower weight or higher carry capacity, although they are allowed and may be used to increase awareness.

 ***
 # Aviation
 A member of the aviation group has a far more complicated, but more stable radio setup.
 It requires that each person who is a member be on 4 channels at once, and they should be able to monitor and speak on all of them with reasonable efficiency.